 Renovate or not?

-Putting in that gourmet kitchen might make your house the most expensive on your block if you try to recoup the cost when you sell.
-Even expensive renovations don’t always make up for their costs when you put your home on the market.
-According to Remodeling 2017 Cost vs. Value Report (costvsvalue.com), for instance, you are likely to recapture only 65.3% of what you spend on a major kitchen remodel.2
+Putting in that gourmet kitchen might make your house the most expensive one on your block if you try to recoup the cost when you sell.
+Plus, renovations don’t always make up for their cost when you put your home on the market.
+According to the Remodeling 2023 Cost vs. Value Report, for instance, you are likely to recapture only 42% of what you spend on a major kitchen remodel.2

 Decided to go ahead?
 Now, how will you pay for the renovation?

 With any renovation project, it’s easy to get caught up in the fun decisions — selecting your fixtures, appliances, colors and decor.
 But before you get too carried away, make sure your finances are in order.

 A ballpark figure isn’t quite enough — it’s important to establish exactly how much you’re willing to spend.
 There’s an all-too-common phenomenon known as scope creep, in which you add a little of this and a little of that, and before you know it your budget is blown.
 Knowing (and sticking to) your number will help you determine early on what you can afford — and help prevent disappointment and financial stress later on.